mory4ok777/hyprland-configsJDH/README.md

-# hyprland-configsJDH
-install arch with hyprland and move my hypr to
+ move my hypr and wofi to ~/.config/